aakritiagarwal09/To-do-WebApp/README.md

 # To-do-WebApp
-A WebApp helps you to create your todo list and to delete it after completin.
+A WebApp helps you to create your todo list and to delete it after completing.